AnonymFlow

 China is the most technically demanding case.
 The Great Firewall (officially "Golden Shield Project") has existed since 2003 and has evolved continuously.
 In May 2026, its technical stack combines several layers: IP blocking for major Western services (Google, Facebook, YouTube), machine-learning DPI on encrypted VPN protocol signatures, SNI inspection to identify target domains, and selective cutoffs during sensitive political events (Tiananmen anniversary, Party congresses).
 Up-to-date technical details on the Wikipedia Great Firewall page.

-What works in May 2026.
-Three providers maintain reliability above 80% on week-long windows: NordVPN with Obfuscated servers and NordWhisper protocol (deployed late 2024, masks traffic as standard HTTPS that's hard to distinguish), ExpressVPN with Lightway-UDP and automatic masking, and Astrill (long-standing premium provider centered on the China market, high price but dedicated engineering).
-Mullvad and ProtonVPN pass at times via their bridges and Stealth servers, but with less stability.
+What works in practice.
+The providers generally considered most effective are those with active obfuscation: NordVPN with Obfuscated servers and traffic masked as standard HTTPS, ExpressVPN with Lightway and automatic masking, and Astrill (long-standing premium provider centered on the China market, high price but dedicated engineering).
+Mullvad and ProtonVPN pass at times via their bridges and Stealth servers, but with less reported stability.
+Nothing is guaranteed.

 China-specific configuration.
 Disable standard WireGuard and NordLynx, which are identifiable by DPI and systematically blocked.
 Switch to NordWhisper (NordVPN) or OpenVPN TCP on port 443, which resembles HTTPS traffic and passes most filters.
 Enable Obfuscated servers (NordVPN) or NoBorders mode (Surfshark) which add an extra layer of obfuscation.
 Test the configuration on the home network before departure to validate it works - if it fails at home, it will fail in China.